pdjr-signalk/pdjr-skplugin-devantech/README.md

-Signal K interface to the [Devantech](https://www.devantech.co.uk) range of general-purpose relay modules.
+Signal K interface to the [Devantech](https://www.devantech.co.uk)
+DS range of general-purpose relay modules.

 ## Background

-I have a number of remote switching requirements on my boat that either don't warrant the expense of NMEA 2000 hardware or are in locations that are difficult to reach from the installed NMEA bus.
+I have a number of remote switching requirements on my boat that either don't warrant the expense of NMEA 2000 hardware or are in locations that are difficult to reach from the installed NMEA bus or are otherwise more suited to Ethernet connection.

-The UK supplier Devantech manufactures the DS range of wireless and wired Ethernet relay modules that I felt could serve as N2K switchbank alternatives in some situations.

 This plugin integrates support for Devantech DS devices into Signal K.